swcarpentry/shell-novice/01-filedir.md

 which hold files or other directories.

 Several commands are frequently used to create, inspect, rename, and delete files and directories.

 To start exploring them,
 let's open a shell window:
-> * Windows Users will need to either open the app **GIT BASH** or they can open a command window by clicking on the search icon (Windows 10) and entering "cmd" in the search.
-However these methods open windows in different directories so ask the instructor for help when we start moving to new directories.
+> * Windows Users should open the app **GIT BASH**.
+If there are problems open a command window and ask the instructor for directory help.

 > ## Preparation Magic {.callout}
 >
+> Note that when you first open a shell window,
+> you should automatically be in your
+> "home" directory (e.g. /Users/nelle).
+The dollar sign is a **prompt**.
+> Often there is a lot of other informative
+> information on the screen (may be very
+> helpful information!), but for our exercise, let's minimize distractions.
-> If you type the command:
+> Start by typing the Shell Prompt command:
 > `PS1='$ '`
+> into your shell.
+> `PS1=` is the Prompt Shell **command**, and what follows (in this case `'$ '`)
+> is your instruction about what the command should look like
+> (a simple dollar sign followed by a space).
+> Many people like to customize their prompt.
+Try it later!
-> into your shell, your window should look like our example in this lesson.
+> For now your window should look similar to our examples in this lesson.
-> This isn't necessary to follow along (in fact, your prompt may have
-> other helpful information you want to know about).
-This is up to you!

 ~~~ {.bash}
 $
 ~~~

-The dollar sign is a **prompt**, which shows us that the shell is waiting for input;
+Seeing a prompt means that the shell is waiting for input;
-your shell may use a different character as a prompt and may add information before the prompt.
-When typing commands, either from these lessons or from other sources, do not type the prompt, only the commands that follow it.
+When typing commands, either from these lessons or from other sources, **do not type the prompt, only the commands that follow it**.

 Type the command `whoami`,
 then press the Enter key (sometimes marked Return) to send the command to the shell.
-The command's output is the ID of the current user, i.e., it shows us who the shell thinks we are:
+The command's output is the ID of the current user, which will be `nelle` in our exercises, but will be different on your computer where you should substitute the actual username of your system.
+There will be differences between operating systems:

 ~~~ {.bash}
 $ whoami